Last Updated on 31/07/2023

 Be mindful of your choices.
 When you are making a purchase, ask yourself if it is something you really need.
 If not, consider whether there is a cheaper or alternative option that would work just as well.
 Or, if you could borrow the item.

-In previous posts from my Low Buy Series, I’ve covered lots of examples and different ways you can trim back various categories of spending.
-You can find the entire series here!
+In previous posts from my Low Buy series, I’ve covered lots of examples and different ways you can trim back various categories of spending.

 Reduce Your Expenses, But Don’t Give Up Everything You Love